-These consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the international accounting standards Board ("IASB") and are issued as of April 29, 2024, the date the Board of Directors approved the consolidated financial statements.
+These consolidated financial statements have been prepared in accordance with IFRS® Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and IFRIC® Interpretations of the IFRS Interpretations Committee.

 Basis of presentation

 These consolidated financial statements have been prepared on the historical cost basis except for certain financial instruments, which are measured at fair value.